Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach: Related Works

 \subsection{Learning with Label Error}

-Based on the fact that contrasting views provide supervision information to each other \cite{wang2022rethinking}, we relate the bad positive pair problem to the label error problem in supervised learning.
-Works in \cite{swayamdipta2020dataset,shen2019learning} showed that data with label error exhibits different training behaviors compared to normal data.
-Inspired by these observations, we analyzed the training behavior ($e.g.$, individual pair loss and its variance during training) of bad positive pair using simulated data, and further design DBPM to dynamically deal with bad positive pairs based on observations.
+Based on the fact that contrasting views provide supervision information to each other \citep{wang2022rethinking}, we relate the bad positive pair problem to the label error problem in supervised learning.
+Works in \citet{swayamdipta2020dataset,shen2019learning} showed that data with label error exhibits different training behaviors compared to normal data.
+Inspired by these observations, we analyzed the training behavior ($e.g.$, individual pair loss and its variance during training) of bad positive pair using simulated data in the context of time series contrastive learning, and further design DBPM to dynamically deal with bad positive pairs based on observations.